They are two kinds of the Cannabis sativa plant,

 As CBD is a primary cannabinoid used to treat a range of minor to serious medical conditions, it is important that those seeking therapeutic products know the difference between hemp and CBD.
 Although these two products are technically derived from the same species of plant, their content and uses are unique.

 As well as being used as part of people’s daily diets, scientific research suggests that CBD hemp oil can also be used to treat a variety of conditions such as anxiety, chronic pain and skin conditions.
-Read more about the benefits of CBD here.

-we always recommend checking with your doctor before starting any new supplement.
+We always recommend checking with your doctor before starting any new supplement.
 This is especially important if you are taking doctor-prescribed medications.